All About Kids

 My reliable source for all things COVID-19 related?
 Cabinet Secretary Karlo Nograles, co-chairperson of the COVID-19 Inter Agency Task Force, or IATF, to answer these tough questions about what kids under 21 years of age can and cannot do during GCQ.

-What’s allowed for kids under 21 during GCQ
+So, what’s allowed for kids under 21 during GCQ today?

 Going outside to exercise, walk or jog is allowed